-Tori Roloff Shares Adorable Photo Of Baby Jackson Cuddling Elephant Toy
+Tori Roloff Shares Adorable Photo Of Baby Jackson Cuddling An Elephant Toy

-The Little People, Big World star became a proud mama last year when she welcomed matriarch Amy Roloff’s first grandchild into the world with the birth of baby Jackson Roloff in May.
-Since then, Tori Roloff and her husband, Zach have shared plenty of lovely photos of the little tyke on their social media accounts.
+Tori Roloff, the Little People, Big World star, became a proud mama last year when she welcomed baby Jackson Roloff in May.
+Since then, Tori and her husband, Zach, have shared plenty of lovely photos of the little tyke on their social media accounts.

 Tori’s most recent post shows the sweet baby boy cuddling a stuffed elephant toy, looking just too adorable for words as he tenderly hugs the little Ellie.